 You’re so healthy for running every day.
 She’s such a good/healthy eater.
 She eats like a pig.
 He’s a total slob.

 Our culture has promoted many unhealthy ideas about eating and physical behavior.
 Basically, we believe that people who are thin eat only “healthy” foods and exercise regularly.
 This is not actually true, and the only information we gain by looking at someone is our own level of weight bias.
-We need to stop praising “health” behaviors to help our child find an intuitive way to relate to their body that involves eating foods that make them feel good and exercising in ways that bring happiness, not pain.
+We need to stop praising “health” behaviors to help our children find an intuitive way to relate to their bodies that involve eating foods that make them feel good and exercising in ways that bring happiness, not pain.

 Body positive resources

 Body positive parenting can help our children avoid and/or recover from an eating disorder.
 It’s OK if this is all new to you – there are a lot of resources available to help!
 The first step in becoming body positive is dropping weight stigma.
-One of the best resources for doing this is reading Health at Every Size and/or Body Respect by Linda Bacon.
-Also, check out the Food Psych Podcast by Christy Harrison.
+One of the best resources for doing this is reading Health at Every Size and/or Body Respect by Lindo Bacon.
+Also, check out The Body is Not an Apology by Sonya Renee Taylor.
 For a powerful and personal take on body positivity, read You Have the Right to Remain Fat, by Virgie Tovar.

 When “body positive” is not body positive

 - If it’s a clothing brand, does the brand offer sizing above 12/14?
+About 60% of the population wears plus sizes, yet plus-size models are a rarity.
 If a brand says it is “body positive” but does not provide clothing for people living in larger bodies, then it’s co-opting the movement for marketing purposes.

 - Does the text contain messages about weight loss and/or weight maintenance as if that is a good/positive/healthy pursuit?
 Body positivity must operate from a weight-neutral perspective.